Contents

 What is leptin?

-Leptin is a hormone released from fat cells in adipose tissue.
+Leptin, derived from the Greek word ‘leptos’, is a hormone released from fat cells otherwise known as adipocytes.
+Adipocytes are energy storing cells found in fatty tissue or adipose tissue.
 Leptin signals to the brain, in particular to an area called the hypothalamus.
-Leptin does not affect food intake from meal to meal but, instead, acts to alter food intake and control energy expenditure over the long term.
-Leptin has a more profound effect when we lose weight and levels of the hormone fall.
-This stimulates a huge appetite and increased food intake.
-The hormone helps us to maintain our normal weight and unfortunately for dieters, makes it hard to lose those extra pounds!
+Leptin does not affect food intake from meal to meal but acts to alter food intake and control energy expenditure over a long period of time.
+Leptin has a more profound effect during weight loss.
+Weight loss leads to a reduction in adipose tissue and therefore levels of leptin fall.
+This leads to increased appetite to stimulate food intake.
+Therefore, leptin is a hormone that helps us maintain body weight in order to keep our body weight stable.

 How is leptin controlled?

-Because leptin is produced by fat cells, the amount of leptin released is directly related to the amount of body fat; so the more fat an individual has, the more leptin they will have circulating in their blood.
-Leptin levels increase if an individual increases their fat mass over a period of time and, similarly, leptin levels decrease if an individual decreases their fat mass over a period of time.
+Because leptin is produced by fat cells, the amount of leptin released is directly related to the amount of body fat.
+This means the more fat an individual has, the higher the leptin levels are in their bloodstream.
+Therefore, leptin levels increase if an individual gains weight and, similarly, leptin levels decrease if an individual loses weight.

 What happens if I have too much leptin?

-Obese people have unusually high levels of leptin.
-This is because in some obese people, the brain does not respond to leptin, so they keep eating despite adequate (or excessive) fat stores, a concept known as ‘leptin resistance’.
+People with obesity have high levels of leptin.
+In some people with obesity, the brain does not respond well to leptin, so they have increased appetite despite adequate (or excessive) fat stores, a concept known as ‘leptin resistance’.
 This causes the fat cells to produce even more leptin.
-This is similar to the way people with type 2 diabetes have unusually high levels of insulin, as their body is resistant to the effects of insulin.
+This is similar to the way people with type 2 diabetes have high levels of insulin, as their body is resistant to the effects of insulin.
 The cause of leptin resistance is still unclear.

 What happens if I have too little leptin?

-There is an extremely rare condition called congenital leptin deficiency, which is a genetic condition in which the body cannot produce leptin.
-In the UK, there are only about four families affected by this genetic condition.
+There is an extremely rare genetic condition called congenital leptin deficiency, in which the body cannot produce leptin.
+In the UK, there are only about four families affected by this condition.

-Absence of leptin makes the body think it does not have any fat whatsoever and this results in uncontrolled food intake and severe childhood obesity.
+The absence of leptin makes the body think it does not have any fat stores and this results in uncontrolled food intake and severe obesity starting in childhood.
 In addition, leptin deficiency may cause delayed puberty and poor function of the immune system.
-This condition can be well treated by leptin injections, which cause dramatic weight loss.
+This condition can be treated effectively with leptin injections, which result in significant weight loss, improvements in immune function and helps pubertal development to occur.